rastringer/ai_sec_course_resources/3_transformers_llms/1_large_models_overview.md

 In 2017, researchers published the now iconic "Attention Is All You Need" [paper](https://arxiv.org/pdf/1706.03762).

 Prior to the transfomer architecture, language modelling was limited by constraints inherent in recurrent models such as RNNs (recurrent neural networks) and LSTMs (long short-term memory).
 These constraints included:

 * Processing text sequentially, word by word, which caused bottlenecks and inhibited learning long-range depencencies.
 This is also called the 'vanishing gradients' problem that manifests over long sequences.

-  * For example, the model may not correlate effectively a dog mentioned in the first paragraph and the sound of barking outside in the fifth
+  * For example, the model may not correlate effectively a dog mentioned in the first paragraph and the sound of barking outside in the fifth.

 Transformers attended to all positions in a sequence through *attention*, or *self-attention*, which allowed for better long-range understanding, more efficient training and better modelling of complex linguistic relationships.
 The architecture enabled:

 * Improved performance on language tasks
 * Faster training times due to parallelization
 * The foundation for large language models

 In the following notebook, we will examine:

 * Attention and how it fits into the broader transformer architecture
 * How LLMs are trained